dslowder/dslowder.github.io/index.md

 ## Is this what I want?

-Seems to easy and not enough potential to learn, though that might be becasue I haven't really looked into it that much yet...
+Seems too easy and not enough potential to learn, though that might be becasue I haven't really looked into it that much yet...

 ## Welcome to GitHub Pages